iTwin/iTwinUI/.changeset/bright-trains-jam.md

 '@itwin/itwinui-react': patch
 ---

-`Tooltip` delays have been adjusted to use the same values for open and close.
+`Tooltip`'s entry delay has been increased to match the exit delay.
+This change will help reduce the chances of a user accidentally triggering the tooltip, while also preventing multiple tooltips from showing at the same time.